CMSC315-S2-Spring-2025/CMSC315-S2-Spring-2025.github.io/syllabus.md

 ## Acknowledgments

-Some of the material for this course comes from previous iterations taught by [Prof. David Balash](https://cs.richmond.edu/faculty/dbalash/) ([Spring 2024](https://cmsc240-s24.github.io/)).
-Material was also adopted with permission from The George Washington University course CS 2113 taught by Prof. Adam Aviv and others.
-Thank you.
+Some of the material for this course (especially the homework assignments) comes from previous iterations taught by Prof. Prateek Bhakta.